duanegoodner/docker-postgres-mimiciii/README.md

 docker compose up
 ```

 This will cause a container named `postgres_mimiciii` to run in your terminal foreground and display output as it initializes an instance of PostgreSQL.
 The first time the container runs, it will automatically build the MIMIC-III database in "named" Docker volume `postgres_mimiciii_db`.
-(Docker generates this name by concatenating the  `postgres` directory name, and volume name `mimiciii_db` in `docker_postgres_mimiciii/postgres/docker-compose.yml`)  The database build process will likely take 45 to 60 minutes.
+(Docker generates this name by concatenating the  `postgres` directory name, and volume name `mimiciii_db` in `docker_postgres_mimiciii/postgres/docker-compose.yml`)  On a 13th Gen Intel i7 desktop CPU, the build takes ~30 minutes.
 Various output will display on the terminal during the build.
 You will know the database build has completed successfully when you see the following output:

 ```
 postgres_mimiciii_setup  |         tbl         | expected_count | observed_count | row_count_check